 - Periodontitis: Periodontitis is a more advanced form of gum disease with more serious implications, such as possible tooth loss and other health problems.

 - Diet: A healthy and well-balanced diet can help prevent sore gums and gum disease.
 A diet that includes plenty of Vitamin C and calcium may minimize your risk for gum problems.

 - Tobacco Use: Tobacco use has been associated with gum disease and increases your risk for sore gums.

 - Stress: Stress raises the levels of cortisol in your body, which increases the likelihood of inflammation throughout the body.
 Try to reduce stress if you can.

 - Lack of Oral Hygiene: Maintaining a diligent oral hygiene routine is the best way to keep your teeth healthy and help prevent sore gums.

-Many Americans (up to 50 percent) have gingivitis, a symptom of which can be sore or sensitive gums.
+Many Americans have gingivitis, a symptom of which can be sore or sensitive gums.
+Additionally, 80% of sensitivity starts at the gum line, making it that much more important to pay special attention to your gums.
 Because that pain and sensitivity are so common, many don’t think twice about how to prevent or treat them.

 Since many causes of sensitive gums are tied to oral hygiene, the tips below are the best place to start: